Problem Details for HTTP APIs

 Zalando RESTful API Guidelines

 Zalando's RESTful API Guidelines mandate problem details for all error responses across the organization.
 Every API endpoint returns application/problem+json for 4xx and 5xx responses.
-Zalando extends the standard with a flow ID extension for distributed tracing across microservices.
-Notably, Zalando avoids making type a resolvable URI, preferring OpenAPI documentation to define problem types instead.
+Zalando propagates a flow ID for distributed tracing through the X-Flow-ID header rather than a problem-details extension.
+Zalando tends to use non-resolvable URIs for type, relying on OpenAPI documentation to define problem types instead.

 IANA Problem Types Registry